Kids need nature. Nature needs kids.

 Regular time in nature can make kids healthier, happier, smarter and better stewards of the environment.

-The benefits of time spent outdoors are well documented by a growing body of scientific evidence, curated by the Children & Nature Network and the North American Association for Environmental Education.
+The many benefits of meaningful experiences outdoors are well documented by a growing body of scientific evidence, curated by the Children & Nature Network and the North American Association for Environmental Education.

 - Children who play and learn outdoors are more active and physically fit, with decreased rates of obesity.

 - Playing outdoors promotes core strength, balance and agility, and the development of gross motor skills.